Sizing and Analysis for all RMF 74.8 Statistics

-IntelliMagic Vision provides sizing and analysis capabilities for the Asynchronous Copy Services implementations from all the vendors: IBM’s Global Mirror, EMC’s SRDF/A, HP’s Continuous Access Asynchronous and Journal, and HDS TrueCopy/Async and Universal Replicator.
+IntelliMagic Vision provides sizing and analysis capabilities for the Asynchronous Copy Services implementations from all the vendors that populate the RMF 74.8 link statistics: IBM’s Global Mirror, EMC’s SRDF/A, HP’s Continuous Access Asynchronous and Journal, and HDS TrueCopy/Async and Universal Replicator.

 How Far Behind Could my DR Get?

 With Asynchronous data mirroring, an installation can deliberately configure less bandwidth than what is needed in the peak intervals, accepting that this will have an impact on the currency of the secondary data image: the target of how far the secondary data image will run behind on the primary data image may be willingly compromised during a certain period of the day, for instance during the batch hours.